AndyMcAlpin/Plantazzle/README.md

 - We wanted to build a resource for gardeners and houseplant enthusiasts to find and share information about their    plants.
   Currently this information is spread across many sites and is not always consistent so we wanted to bring it together into one place that is user generated.
-It will also be a social hub for everyone interested by having chat to discuss problems and successes.
+It will also be a social hub for everyone interested, by having chat to discuss problems and successes.
   We gained a bunch of knowledge about project scope and planning to use in future endeavours.

 ## Table of Contents